 It is very important to remember that this Equity Loan is a loan and not just free money.
 This means that the loan will have to be paid back on top of your 75% mortgage.
 You get a period of 5 years to pay back this loan interest-free, though after these 5 years, you will start gaining interest on the remaining loan amount, starting at 1.75%.

-The Help-to-Buy Shared Ownership scheme was introduced as a means of allowing homebuyers to purchase a percentage of a mortgage and then pay the rest back with monthly rent repayments.
-The share percentage of the home that you have to buy must be between 25-75%.
+The Help to Buy Shared Ownership scheme was introduced as a means of allowing homebuyers to purchase a percentage of a mortgage and then pay the rest back with monthly rent repayments.
+The share percentage of the home that you buy will likely be between 25-75%.
 The remaining percentage on the property belongs to the housing association.

 This means that you share the property and you don’t own every bit of it.
 The percentage of the property that you own can be increased further down the line.
 As an experienced Mortgage Broker in London, we usually find that people increase their share in the home once they have settled in or when they have more money spare to do so.

-Our advisors are available from 8am – 10pm, 7 days a week, so don’t hesitate to Get in Touch with us for expert Help-to-Buy Mortgage Advice in London.
+Our advisors are available 7 days a week, so don’t hesitate to Get in Touch with us for expert Help to Buy Mortgage Advice in London.